noisepy/NoisePy/README.md

  ## Installation

-This will tell people how to install and what dependencies we need. list what the requirements are
+This will tell people how to install and what dependencies we need. list what the requirements are, add a requirement.txt

 ## Functionality
 Noise is designed for fast and easy ambient noise cross-correlation in Julia.